Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 let eventLists = [] // array of event lists
 ```

-The constant variable `ERC20_DECIMALS` is set to 18.
-By default, the ERC20 interface uses 18 decimal places.
-Since cUSD, the Celo currency that you are going to use here is an ERC20 token, we are going to use the ERC20_DECIMALS to convert values.
+The constant variable `ERC20_DECIMALS` is set to `18` to follow the decimals used by the cUSD token which is the Celo currency that you are going to use here, so we are going to use the `ERC20_DECIMALS` variable to convert values.

 The `MPContractAddress` holds the address where your smart contract is being deployed.